airbus-seclab/bincat/README.md

 ### In action

-TODO : add gif of taint analysis
+TODO: add gif of taint analysis

 ### Quick FAQ